gusevgrishaem1/psp/README.md

 ## ParallelMap Function

 The `ParallelMap` function allows you to apply a transformation function (mapping function) concurrently over a slice of data in batches.
 This function splits the data into smaller chunks, processes them in parallel, and then combines the results.
-By controlling the number of workers (`maxw`) and the batch size (`batchSize`), you can fine-tune the function to suit your performance and resource requirements.
+By controlling the number of workers (`maxWorkers`) and the batch size (`batchSize`), you can fine-tune the function to suit your performance and resource requirements.

 ### Function Signature